gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 **2. Enter Credentials**

-Log in with your Radii.info account and password you have created during the setup_ on Radii.info as shown. left click on "load account" to log in.
+Log in with your `Radii.info`_ account and password you have created during the `Grasshopper Setup`_ and left click on "load account" to log in.
 Your private domain will show up under the section - CHANNEL - and possibly others if you are part of a class or group.

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/02_Quick_Guide_Publisher.png